CM-Well/CM-Well/server/cmwell-docs/cmwell-infodocs/DevGuide.UsingSPARQLOnCM-WellInfotons.md

 SPARQL (SPARQL Protocol and RDF Query Language - pronounced "sparkle") is an industry-standard query language designed to work with graph databases.
 It is similar in syntax to SQL.

 You can use SPARQL queries on CM-Well in order to apply database operations to infotons, which are the type of "database records" that CM-Well supports.
+The supported SPARQL version in CM-Well is SPARQL 1.1.

 > **Note:** Currently, the only SPARQL operations that CM-Well supports are SELECT and CONSTRUCT.